Creating Recipes and Models - Overview#

 9 |

-Robot Coordinates |
+Robot coordinates |

-Calculation of the gripper offset for correct picking |
+Calculation of gripper offset for correct picking |

 10 |

-Test and Validation |
+Testing and Validation |

-Verification of full operation and recipe saving |
+Complete operating check and recipe saving |

 Practical advice before starting#